History of the world's tallest buildings: Churches and cathedrals: tallest buildings between the 13th and 20th centuries

-Fin de siècle
+Turn of the century

-In 1890 Ulm Minster became the tallest church ever built, but it was the last church to claim the position of tallest building, which eventually went to the Philadelphia City Hall in 1894, the first skyscraper taller than 150 m (or, depending on definition, the Mole Antonelliana in 1889).
+In 1890, Ulm Minster became the tallest church ever built, but it was the last church to claim the position of tallest building, which eventually went to the Philadelphia City Hall in 1894, the first skyscraper taller than 150 m (or, depending on definition, the Mole Antonelliana in 1889).

 Among all structures, in 1884 the 169 m Washington Monument had already overtaken the long-standing record held by churches.
 But five years later in 1889 it was significantly surpassed by the Eiffel Tower, which reached completely new heights at 300 m (its 24 m antennas were added after 1957), leaving heights of skyscrapers behind and opening up the supertall era, whose heights were only reached by the pinnacle of the Chrysler Building (319 m) in 1930 and fully overtaken by the Empire State Building in 1931.

 Tallest structures since the 20th century

-Since the completion of the Washington Monument in 1884, the world's tallest structure has generally not also been the world's tallest building.
-The exception is 1930–1954, when the Eiffel Tower was surpassed by the Chrysler Building in 1930, and in 1931 the Chrysler Building by the Empire State Building, only to be surpassed in turn by a succession of broadcast masts, starting with the Griffin Television Tower in Oklahoma.
-The CN Tower in Toronto, Canada held the record for the world's tallest free-standing structure for 32 years, from 1975 until 2007, when it was surpassed by the Burj Khalifa, and was the world's tallest tower until 2009 when it was surpassed by the Canton Tower.
+Since the completion of the Washington Monument in Washington, D.C. in 1884, the world's tallest structure has generally not simultaneously been the world's tallest building.
+The exception is 1930 through 1954 when the Eiffel Tower in Paris was surpassed by the Chrysler Building in 1930, and in 1931 the Chrysler Building was surpassed by the Empire State Building, which was later surpassed by a succession of structures, starting with the Griffin Television Tower in Oklahoma.
+The CN Tower in Toronto held the record for the world's tallest free-standing structure for 32 years from 1975 until 2007 when it was surpassed by Burj Khalifa, and was the world's tallest tower until 2009 when it was surpassed by Canton Tower.

-Since the completion of the Burj Khalifa in 2010 it is the tallest building, however, it is not the tallest structure.
-In 2009, Guinness World Records recognised the underwater Magnolia oil platform as the tallest structure, at a staggering 1,432m (4,698ft).
+Since the completion of the Burj Khalifa in 2010, it is the world's tallest building and world's tallest structure of any kind.